Microsoft Defender for Identity architecture

 Defender for Identity cloud service runs on Azure infrastructure and is currently deployed in the US, Europe, Australia East, and Asia.
 Defender for Identity cloud service is connected to Microsoft's intelligent security graph.

-If no sensor is installed on your Defender for Identity instance within 60 days, the instance may be deleted and you'll need to recreate it.
+If no sensor is installed on your Defender for Identity workspace within 60 days, the workspace may be deleted and you'll need to recreate it.

 Defender for Identity sensor

 The Defender for Identity sensor has the following core functionality: